Skip to main content Skip to main navigation Skip to footer content

 Programs with Special Admission Requirements

-Applicants to the Paralegal Certificate program are required to submit an official transcript for an Associate or a Bachelor's degree to be admitted.
-Note: The Paralegal Studies Career and Transfer Associate degree do not require a previous degree.
-We are accepting applications for the Spring 2025 semester for these programs.Digital Forensics Certificate Program
+Note: The Paralegal Studies Career and Transfer Associate degrees do not require a previous degree.
+We are now accepting applications for the Fall 2025 semester.

 Health Division Programs with Special Admission Requirements